Minxine-Yao/Poetry-Collector/README.md

 ## Introduction

-An application that collect old Chinese poems into a Markdown file with the input of catalog file .
+An application that collect old Chinese poems into a Markdown file with the input of catalog file,all the poems are scraped from the [古诗文网](http://www.gushiwen.org/).For some unknown reasons, the comments of some poems cannot be scraped normally, which I know currently is listed below:

+* 《山居秋暝》王维

 ## The Structure of Catalog